mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

     30  216 2138 2836 1079  193    5
 ```

 Based on the table above, wine qualities of three and nine only make up 0.54% of all the observations.
 Because of this, it may be better to filter out these observations as the model will not have sufficient data to train on in order to accurately classify them.
-Therefore, the project will focus on classifying wine qualities ranging from four to eight
+Therefore, the project will focus on classifying wine qualities ranging from four to eight.

-Filter out any observations with wine qualities of three or nine
+Filter out any observations with wine qualities of three or nine.
 ``` r
 wine_data <- wine_data %>%
   filter(quality > 3 & quality < 9)